dpa99c/cordova-custom-config/README.md

 If false, the plugin will log the error but will proceed and attempt to update any other platforms, before allowing the `prepare` operation to continue.
  Defaults to false.

+## Log output

+If you run the prepare operation with the `--verbose` command-line option, the plugin will output detail about the operations it's performing.
+Console messages are prefixed with `cordova-custom-config: `.
+For example:

+    cordova prepare ios --verbose

 # Example project

 An example project illustrating use of this plugin can be found here: [https://github.com/dpa99c/cordova-custom-config-example](https://github.com/dpa99c/cordova-custom-config-example)